25 Things To Ask Your Legal Private Cloud Provider

 • 24×7 monitoring of facilities and systems by onsite technical staff

-• Biometric encoded physical access
+• Biometric-encoded physical access

-12. Do They Own the Server Equipment?
+Do They Own the Server Equipment?

-(Or are they just reselling someone else’s servers?)
+Or are they just reselling someone else’s servers?

-Ensure the provider actually owns the server equipment.
-Some smaller Cloud Service Providers (especially local IT companies) simply rent servers or space from large public cloud providers such as Microsoft Azure or Amazon Web Services.
 This creates a significant problem as it complicates data ownership and seriously limits the cloud service provider’s ability to control and support the infrastructure, making them essentially intermediaries.

-13. Do They Use Enterprise-Grade Servers?
+Do They Use Enterprise-Grade Servers?

-Does the Cloud Service Provider host on enterprise-grade, name-brand servers such as Dell, HP or IBM… or did they cut corners by building their own “whitebox” servers?
-This matter for a whole host of reasons.
-Low-cost or new-to-the-market providers often try to save a few dollars (after all–building a sophisticated cloud infrastructure isn’t cheap) in this arena.
-This introduces significant risk to your firm, from downtime, to loss of data.
-Trust me: You have ethical obligations to keep your client’s data secure–saving a few dollars here isn’t worth it.
+Low-cost or new-to-the-market providers often try to save a few dollars (after all, building a sophisticated cloud infrastructure isn’t cheap) in this arena.
+This introduces significant risks to your firm, from downtime to loss of data.

 A reliable cloud service provider will employ name-brand, enterprise-grade server equipment that is under warranty by its manufacturer.

-14. Do They Have an Enterprise-Grade Backup System?
+Do They Have an Enterprise-Grade Backup System?

-Make certain you understand your Cloud Service Provider’s backup and disaster recovery system.
-A dependable, robust provider will have at least two
+Make certain you understand your cloud service provider’s backup and disaster recovery system.

-independent systems for backup and recovery.
-The backup strategy should include a file-and-folder backup, so you and your staff can quickly recover deleted files, and a “bare-metal” (or full virtual server) recovery system so the provider can perform a complete system restore in the event of a disaster..
+A dependable, robust provider will have at least two independent systems for backup and recovery.
+The backup strategy should include a file-and-folder backup so you and your staff can quickly recover deleted files and a “bare-metal” (or full virtual server) recovery system so the provider can perform a complete system restore in the event of a disaster.

-The Cloud Service Provider should also be able to synchronize your data in the cloud back to a server or device at your site.
-This not only serves as an extra backup, but creates a geographically redundant backup that you can see and touch for yourself.
+The cloud service provider should also be able to synchronize your data in the cloud back to a server or device at your site.
+This not only serves as an extra backup but creates a geographically redundant backup that you can see and touch for yourself.

-15. Do They Guarantee Uptime?
+Do They Guarantee Uptime?

-16. Do They Manage AntiVirus End-to-End?
+Do They Manage Antivirus End-to-End?

 Make sure that your cloud service provider not only provides antivirus protection for the cloud servers that your data and applications will reside on (of course), but that they also provide and monitor antivirus for each of your local computers (desktops and laptops).

-Supporting the technology needs of hundreds of law firms takes more than a basic phone system.
-To efficiently and effectively manage incoming support calls–including helping your firm when you need help now, takes a sophisticated phone system to manage incoming calls and quickly route them to the most capable technicians.
-This may sound like an in-the-weeds thing to think about, but having a well-oiled help desk (including people, process and systems) will make the difference between waiting on hold for seconds vs. minutes, and being connected with a capable engineer vs. a “level one” support rep who can only document your issue and pass it along.
+This may sound like an in-the-weeds thing to think about, but having a well-oiled help desk (including people, process, and systems) will make the difference between waiting on hold for seconds vs. minutes and being connected with a capable engineer vs. a “level one” support rep who can only document your issue and pass it along.
 (More on this in a minute.)

 These kinds of systems separate the capable, sophisticated operations from the fly-by-night operations.

-A capable cloud provider will have an ACD (Automatic Call Distributor) phone system that queues calls in a FIFO (First-In, First-Out) manner, and will provide real-time visibility into hold times and call volume.
+A capable cloud provider will have an ACD (Automatic Call Distributor) phone system that queues calls in a FIFO (First-In, First-Out) manner and will provide real-time visibility into hold times and call volume.

-21. How Many Support Staff Do They Have?
+How Many Support Staff Do They Have?

-If you pointedly ask the provider how many total support staff they have, and the answer is ambiguous or cagey: Chances are the number is too small for your law firm.
+If you pointedly ask the provider how many total support staff they have and the answer is ambiguous or cagey, chances are the number is too small for your law firm.
 Or worse yet–they outsource some (or all) of their Help Desk staff.

-22. When You Call Their Help Desk – Who Answers?
+When You Call Their Help Desk – Who Answers?

 Not the experience you want when so much is on the line.

-23. Do They Help You Stay Compliant?
+Do They Help You Stay Compliant?

 • Two-Factor Authentication support.